Ken Anderson (wrestler): Independent circuit (2009–2010)

-In his first interview since his release, Kennedy expressed to 540 ESPN Radio in Milwaukee his interest in joining Total Nonstop Action Wrestling.
+In his first interview since his release, Kennedy expressed to 540 ESPN Radio in Milwaukee his interest in joining Total Nonstop Action Wrestling (TNA).
 Kennedy appeared at World Wrestling Council's 2009 Anniversary show, where he lost to Eddie Fatu.
 After a number of matches in independent promotions, he competed on the Hulkamania: Let The Battle Begin tour in Australia.
 Under the ring name Mr. Anderson, he again worked matches with Fatu, the latter's final matches before his unexpected death on December 4.